JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 ```

 Once you commit and push this file, the workflow will run automatically whenever you create a release (including a pre-release)
 in the GitHub repository hosting your project.
+The workflow checks out the current version of your code, sets up a JDK,
-The workflow checks out the current version of your code, sets up a JDK, and then runs the `publishToMavenCentral` Gradle task.
+and then runs the `publishToMavenCentral` Gradle task.

-When using the `publishToMavenCentral` task, you’ll still need to check and release your deployment manually on the Maven Central website,
+When using the `publishToMavenCentral` task, you'll still need to check and [release your deployment manually](#create-a-release-on-github)
-as described in the [](#create-a-release-on-github) section.
+on the Maven Central website.
+Alternatively, you can use the `publishAndReleaseToMavenCentral` task to fully automate
-Alternatively, you can use the `publishAndReleaseToMavenCentral` task to fully automate the release process.
+the release process.

 You can also configure the workflow to [trigger when a tag is pushed](https://stackoverflow.com/a/61892639) to your repository.